What is Bituach Leumi, and Why Should I Have It?

 - When applying for an adult, you will also need to prove that you are a current resident of Israel in Step 4.

-- For the first question: -אני שוהה בישראל ל choose: למגורי קבע בישראל.
+- For the first question: אני שוהה בישראל לגור מגורי קבע, choose: Yes.

-- If you are a student, choose from the following documents (you can choose as many as apply).
+- If you are a student, choose from the dropdown menu as many documents as apply.
+The following two are mandatory:

 - A letter from your institution that states that you are a student (אישור לימודים)